damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

     * Knowledge of browser-based security controls such as CSP, HSTS, XFO.
     * Experience with standard web application security tools such as Arachni, Brakeman, and BurpSuite.
-2. Leadership
+2. Code quality
+    * Proactively identifying and reducing security risks.
+    * Finding and removing outdated and vulnerable code and code libraries.
+3. Communication
     * Consult with other developers and product managers to analyze and propose application security standards, methods, and architectures.
     * Handle communications with independent vulnerability researchers and design appropriate mitigation strategies for reported vulnerabilities.
     * Educate other developers on secure coding best practices.
-3. Code quality
-    * Proactively identifying and reducing security risks.
-    * Finding and removing outdated and vulnerable code and code libraries.
-4. Communication
     * Ability to professionally handle communications with outside researchers, users, and customers.
     * Ability to communicate clearly on technical issues.
-5. Performance & Scalability
+4. Performance & Scalability
     * An understanding of how to write code that is not only secure but scales to a large number of users and systems.